elinorwahl/movie-database-investigation/README.md

 - Cleaning the data, including adjustment of numbers that might wrongly skew analysis;
 - Plotting and making observations on the popularity of distinct film genres across the years;
 - Plotting and making observations on the link between a film's budget, its revenue, and its TMDb popularity score.

+I hope you find it interesting and informative.
+Enjoy!